spacetelescope/mirage/docs/reference_files.rst

 Download Grism-related Reference Data
 -------------------------------------

 In order to create dispersed images, using WFSS or grism TSO modes, a set of reference files describing the performance of the grisms are necessary.
 These files include sensitivity curves and dispersion information.
 These files are currently stored on GitHub in two repositories: one for `NIRCam <https://github.com/npirzkal/GRISM_NIRCAM>`_ and one for `NIRISS <https://github.com/npirzkal/GRISM_NIRISS>`_.
 To retrieve these files, clone the repositories from GitHub, and then move the files into the appropriate directory within the reference file directory structure.
-For NIRCam, copy the files in the "V2" folder of the github repository into $MIRAGE_DATA/nircam/GRISM_NIRCAM/current/.
+For NIRCam, copy the files from the folder with the latest version number (e.g. "V2") into $MIRAGE_DATA/nircam/GRISM_NIRCAM/current/.
 For NIRISS, copy the files into the $MIRAGE_DATA/niriss/GRISM_NIRISS/current directory.

 CRDS Environment Variables